Get

 It’s no secret that our cats eat things that they are not supposed to sometimes.
 You might look over to see one of them nibbling on inedible items or your favorite house plant.
 Certain things can be very toxic to our felines that we might not realize.

-Others can be mildly toxic, not enough to cause significant symptoms but enough to irritate.
-If your cat eats something that is not agreeing with them, it might lick its lips or salivate.
-If your cat presents any of these other symptoms that accompany lip licking, bring your cat to the veterinary clinic immediately.
+Others can be mildly toxic, not enough to cause significant signs but enough to irritate.
+If your cat eats something that is not agreeing with them, they might lick their lips or salivate.
+If your cat presents any of these other signs that accompany lip licking, bring your cat to the veterinary clinic immediately.

 • Salivation